STCM140

 Feb 17 Final project kickoff and research dossier Watch

-Feb 19 Final project topic strategy Watch
+Feb 19 Final project selection and research strategy Watch

 Feb 24 Customer/user personas working session Watch